Natalia Bracikowska

 9 min read

 This dynamic isn’t much different from how we view digital products, where user ratings and reviews can strongly influence whether people give your app a chance.
-So, let's break all of this down and show you how ratings and reviews can truly change your mobile app's success.
+So, let's break all of this down to show you how ratings and reviews can influence your mobile app's success.

 The psychology behind ratings